Mammad900/Gui900-visual-editor/README.md

 - Save and open
 - Code editor
-- Project settings (implemented but most options are not yet created)
+- Project settings (only a few options are implemented)
 - Generate code
-- Preview for check-boxes and radio-buttons